Last updated JUNE 19, 2013 | Download

 In general, applicants for a state driver’s license must provide documents to establish four types of eligibility criteria: a Social Security number (SSN), evidence establishing lawful or authorized presence in the U.S., identity and date of birth, and state residency.
 States use various approaches in implementing these requirements, including whether exceptions or alternative documents are permissible.
 State departments of motor vehicles often have considerable discretion in determining which documents must be presented.

 Some state laws and regulations do not require proof of lawful presence explicitly but accomplish the same result by requiring documents that only a lawfully present applicant would have.
 Two states, New Mexico and Washington, provide driver’s licenses to eligible applicants regardless of their immigration status; and one state, Utah, provides a driving certificate (that cannot be used for identification) to individuals who cannot prove lawful presence.
 In Novermber, Illinois, which already issues driver’s licenses to individuals granted DACA, will offer temporary driver’s licenses to eligible drivers, regardless of their immigration status.
-Similarly, Colorado, Oregon, Maryland, Nevada, and Vermont recently enacted laws providing access to driver’s licenses or driver’s cards to immigrants regardless of their status.
+Similarly, Colorado, Connecticut, Oregon, Maryland, Nevada, and Vermont recently enacted laws providing access to driver’s licenses or driver’s cards to immigrants regardless of their status.
 The laws in Oregon, Maryland, Nevada, and Vermont become effective in January 2014; Colorado’s law covers license applications filed on or after August 1, 2014.
+Connecticut’s law goes into effect on January 1, 2015.

 Our preliminary research revealed that in most states DACA recipients who obtain an employment authorization document (EAD) and an SSN were likely to be eligible for a license under existing rules, provided that they are able to meet the state’s document requirements.
 But a few state officials have announced that they will ignore or alter their states’ rules by denying licenses to these youth, and some states already impose restrictive document requirements.